ILIAS-eLearning/ILIAS/docs/development/js/js-modules.md

 Centralizing the imports in one place instead of adding them to single components keeps the path information (location of the js files) in one place.
 This makes refactoring easier (e.g. when JS files are moved).
 This approach shares some similarities with the way less files are currently organised in ILIAS.

 It may not be appropriate to include Javascript specialised on one component without any reuse for other contexts in this central `il.js` file, e.g. forum.js or learning_module.js.
 But in general the number of scripts separately included in a page could be reduced to two.

-Cons

-- The approach does not offer a solution for dependenc handling / management yet.
-All components access other services through the global `il` object.
-- ...?

-## Roadmap

-- This PR does not discuss a **bundle strategy** (or any kind of build process).
-It should be a separate task to investigate the best level of bundling/minification on different levels to optimise performance.
-The suggested structure however could serve as a starting point for such an investigation.
-- `il` services as some kind of global service locator object.
-We may introduce a proper **DI container** instead together with guidelines on how to manage dependencies on the client side.